PhilippeBoisney/SimpleDroidRx/README.md

 An application that helps you learn and better understand ReactiveX on Android.

 ### Introduction
-I've created this project because, as anybody knows, learn ReactiveX from scratch it's a awesome challenge, and it has a pretty steep learning curve.
+I've created this project because, as anybody knows, learn ReactiveX from scratch it's an awesome challenge, and it has a pretty steep learning curve.
 So I try to bring together all samples I found useful to better understand ReactiveX and how to use it on an Android app.
 ### How it works ?
-On SimpleDroidRx app, you have several fragments.
+With SimpleDroidRx app, you have several fragments.
 Each one contains some examples of ReactiveX.
-Each example is perform using those Rx libraries :
+Each example is performed using those Rx libraries :
 * [RxJava] : RxJava is a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences.
 * [RxAndroid] : Android specific bindings for RxJava.
 * [RxBroadcast] : Reactive Broadcast and LocalBroadcast for Android.
 * [RxBinding] : RxJava binding APIs for Android UI widgets from the platform and support libraries.

-It also uses thoses awesomes libraries:
+It also uses those awesome libraries:
 * [ButterKnife] : Bind Android views and callbacks to fields and methods.
 * [Retrofit] :A type-safe HTTP client for Android and Java